UMSKT/writeups/BINK.md

 The check digit `S` is picked so that the sum of all `C` digits with it added makes a number divisible by 7.

 The public key index `DD` lets us know which public key was used to successfully verify the authenticity of our Product Key.
 For example, it's `22` for Professional keys and `23` for VLK keys.
+This value is equal to half of the BINK ID (discussed below).

 A random number `EEE` is used to generate a different Installation ID each time.